guaix-ucm/rgblues/README.md

 The cone search is performed making use of the Astroquery coordinated package of astropy.

+You need to have a live connection to the Internet for the script to work!

 ## Downloading and executing the code

 In order to keep everything as simple as possible, this code does not need